fatihkaplama/CS102-PROJECT/group/member1_log.md

 ### ~ 18.05.2020 ~
 This week I added comments to the First page, Level 1,2,3,4,5,6,7,8 and 9 classes and made the code more understandable and organized.
 I also created new button and layout designs on the internet to make the button and layout views on the Level pages more attractive.
 Then I applied these designs to the buttons and layouts on the level pages.
 I applied the same designs to the background of the splash screen page.
 In addition, since our application is an application running in a horizontal position, the application was broken when the user used the phone in the vertical position.
 Therefore, I did some research on the Internet to edit the application orientation.
 Then I prevented the phone from turning automatically using a method I learned on the internet.

+### ~ 25.05.2020 ~
+This week I tried to solve some mistakes in the project.
+I did some research on the internet to make the project a file with APK extension with Alperen and finally, we did it.
+I have completed some shortcomings and added comments to some classes for the Final Code.